How to Go Plastic-Free: Sustainable Packaging Alternatives

 Shorter Inventory Turns for Packaging

 Some brands will buy more than one year of their plastic packaging needs at a time to manage supply chain risks, reduce unit costs, or both.
-We recommend purchasing so that you are holding six months or less of your paper packaging needs at any one time because paper has a shorter shelf-life than plastic products, particularly in extreme temperatures or humidity.
+We recommend ordering paper packaging so you’re holding no more than six months of supply at a time.
+Paper has a shorter shelf life than plastic—especially in extreme temperatures or high humidity—so smaller, more frequent buys are safer.

 Goal